 - Preheat oven to 350 degrees F and grease 8 x 8 square baking dish with 2 tsp coconut oil.
 Cake pan, angel food cake pan or a bundt cake pan work as well.
 Set aside.

 - Make crumb topping: Stir together oats, walnuts, cinnamon and salt.
 Add maple syrup and coconut oil, and mix until combined.
 Set aside.

 - In a medium mixing bowl, stir flour, baking soda, cinnamon, nutmeg and salt.
 Set aside.

 - In a large mixing bowl, beat eggs with a mixer on high speed until fluffy, about 2 – 3 minutes.
 Slowly add maple syrup, then applesauce and finally coconut oil, continuing to mix with a mixer.
 When all liquids are well combined, reduce speed to low and slowly add flour.
 Stop mixing as soon as batter forms.

-Store: Refrigerate covered for up to 4 days.
-Freeze in an airtight container for up to a few months.
+- Freeze: In an airtight container for up to a few months.

 - To bring eggs to room temperature quickly, place in a bowl with hot water for 10 minutes.

 - To soften coconut oil, I place it in a glass jar, in a bowl with hot water for a few minutes.
 You don’t want coconut oil to melt, just to soften like butter.

 - If using full fat coconut milk DO NOT shake the can.
 Use the cream on top and add a tbsp or two of any milk or water to make it easier to drizzle.

 - Some brands of milk, like Thai Kitchen, need to be placed in the fridge overnight to have that cream accumulate on top.
 You can do that or place whatever amount you want to drizzle in a small bowl in the fridge for 15 minutes to thicken before drizzling.